sorakiu/dadjoke-hotline/README.md

 - The Gunicorn configuration is in `gunicorn_config.py`
 - Environment variables needed: `VONAGE_API_KEY`, `VONAGE_API_SECRET`
 - The application uses SQLite database by default

+## Vonage Account Setup

+1. go to your [account dashboard](https://dashboard.nexmo.com/settings) and
+    - set your signature method to SHA-256 HMAC signature